 What Matters Most to Gen Y and Gen Z

-If the people in a company aren't healthy physically, mentally and emotionally, chances are the company isn't healthy either.
+If the people in a company aren't physically, mentally and emotionally healthy, the company isn't healthy either.

 Diversity, equity and inclusion (DEI) is an essential matter that speaks to generational identity.

-People can collaborate together beautifully, knowing that everyone is being honest with each other.
+People can collaborate beautifully, knowing that everyone is being honest with each other.

-- They want organization leadership that is open and transparent.
+They want leadership that is open and transparent.

-People want more facts, data and third-party validation to feel confident in leadership.
-Case in point: Employee engagement in the U.S. rose during the COVID-19 pandemic, due in part to increased communication and town hall-style meetings initiated by organization leadership.
+People want facts, data and third-party validation to feel confident in leadership.
+Case in point: Employee engagement in the U.S. rose during the COVID-19 pandemic due in part to increased communication and town hall-style meetings initiated by organization leadership.

 Millennial and Gen Z teams are accustomed to using technology in their everyday lives, and they expect the same in a Work From Anywhere World.
 If a core process can be made better through a tech solution, they expect their organization to make it so.

-The technology of the Ninety® platform combined with Whole Company Tools™ address not only the needs of Gen Y and Gen Z team members but also our multigenerational teams as a whole.
-Here’s how:
+The technology of the Ninety® platform addresses the needs of Gen Y and Gen Z team members and our multigenerational teams as a whole.
+Here's how:

 - Ninety tools help us recognize how our strengths expand by being placed in roles where we will thrive.

-- Both Gen Y and Gen Z expect mobile integration working from anywhere and are used to communicating on platforms like social media, instant messaging apps and video chat as well as email.
-The Ninety platform is mobile with an extraordinarily intuitive user interface and user experience that help us work from our unique strengths and talents while keeping everyone connected.
+- Gen Y and Gen Z expect mobile integration to work from anywhere and are used to communicating on platforms like social media, instant messaging apps, video chat, and email.
+The Ninety platform is mobile with an extraordinarily intuitive user interface and experience that help us work from our unique strengths and talents while keeping everyone connected.

-Leading with transparency means keeping everyone in the loop, sharing the good and the bad appropriately and welcoming honest feedback from teams.
+Leading with transparency means keeping everyone in the loop, sharing the good and the bad appropriately and welcoming honest team feedback.
 Ninety strengthens transparent leadership through weekly meetings that provide multiple opportunities to give praise and recognition for a job well done, such as: